Lake Naivasha: Agriculture and industry

 Floriculture forms the main industry around the lake.
 However, the largely unregulated use of lake water for irrigation is reducing the level of the lake and is the subject of concern in Kenya.

-Fishing in the lake is also another source of employment and income for the local population.
-The lake varies in level greatly and almost dried up entirely in the 1890s.
+Fishing in the lake is a source of employment and income for the local population.
+The lake varies in level and almost dried up entirely in the 1890s.
 Lake levels in general follow the rainfall pattern in the catchment area.

 Lake Naivasha, once described as the Jewel in the Crown of all the East African lakes, has in recent decades been subjected to a series of devastating human pressures, not least the establishment of a vast horticulture and agriculture industry along its shorelines, but also the ever-increasing inflows of nutrients from siltation, sewage and other effluents emanating from a lakeside human population now approaching a million people.

 In 1981, the first geothermal plant for Lake Naivasha was commissioned and by 1985, a total of 45 MW of electricity was being generated in the area.